kyma-project/btp-manager/docs/user/03-40-management-of-service-instances-and-bindings.md

 ### Create a Service Binding

-1. Apply the custom resource file in your cluster to create the service binding:
+1. Apply the CR file in your cluster to create the service binding:

     ```bash
     kubectl apply -f path/to/my-binding.yaml